Learn How to Protect Yourself from Identity Theft Online

 Next, always secure your accounts with strong passwords.
 This is probably one of the most important steps yet one of the most commonly ignored pieces of advice.
 Use a password that will not be easily guessed and one that is over ten characters long.
 Additionally, it should contain a strong mix of upper and lower case letters, numbers, and symbols.
 Once you have a password set, don’t get too comfortable.
 Change your passwords regularly to add another layer of security.

-However, if you’re interested in protecting yourself from identity theft in a more pro-active way, you should consider employing LogDog’s services.
+However, if you’re interested in protecting yourself from identity theft in a more pro-active way, you should consider employing LogDog’s services for iOS or Android.
 Our systems will monitor your accounts and alert you anytime anything suspicious happens.
 If there is some unusual activity on your account, we’ll immediately notify you so you can take action.
 Similarly, LogDog offers credit card fraud protection to keep an eye on your credit accounts.
 For more information about how to protect yourself from identity theft and how LogDog can keep you protected, click here!

 In Summary, online security is extremely important and should never be taken lightly.
 Internet criminals can cause serious damage to your credit score and reputation if they are able to get their hands on your personal data.
 If you take the time to learn how to protect yourself from identity theft, it will prevent a lot of headaches in the future and the rewards are immediate.